 8.10.3.0 General

 The procedures described in this clause support Multi-RTT positioning measurements obtained by the UE and TRPs/gNB.

+The procedures for data collection to support training and performance monitoring of the AI/ML model at the gNB for Multi-RTT positioning measurement inference are described in Clause 7.x.

 […]